Daniel97er/MathBoxIT/README.md

 Matrix:3 5 5 9

 ### Finite prime field division
-This function do a division in a finite prime field
+This function do a division in a finite prime field.

 ## Binary world

+### Decimal to numeral system
+Converts a decimal number to an equivalent number from the selected numeral system.

+### Numeral system to decimal
+Converts a number from selected numeral system to an equivalent number from the decimal system.

+###